Hayley Jensen (cricketer)

-Hayley Nicole Kayla Jensen (born 7 October 1992) is a New Zealand cricketer.
+Hayley Nicole Kayla Jensen (born 7 October 1992) is a New Zealand former cricketer.
 She lives in Australia, where she played for the ACT Meteors and in the Women's Big Bash League.
+She appeared in 35 One Day Internationals and 53 Twenty20 Internationals for New Zealand between 2014 and 2023, and amassing 484 runs (296 in ODIs and 188 in T20Is) and taking 76 wickets (28 in ODIs and 48 in T20Is) for her country.

 In June 2016, Jensen was banned from cricket for six months by Cricket Australia for betting AUD 2 on the first men's Test match between New Zealand and Australia at the Gabba in November 2015.
 In August 2018, she was awarded a central contract by New Zealand Cricket, after touring Ireland and England in the previous months.
 In October 2018, she was named in New Zealand's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 She was the leading wicket-taker for New Zealand in the tournament, with seven dismissals in four matches.
 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.
 In June 2022, Jensen was named in New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 In August 2022, she was signed as an overseas player for Trinbago Knight Riders for the inaugural edition of the Women's Caribbean Premier League.

+In May 2025, she announced her retirement from international cricket.